github/explore/topics/squeak/index.md

 url: https://squeak.org/
 wikipedia_url: https://en.wikipedia.org/wiki/Squeak
 ---
 Squeak is a live programming system for the object-oriented, reflective, and simple programming language Smalltalk.
 Squeak is self-supporting, i.e., it is implemented and modifiable entirely in itself.
 Squeak is used in research, education, and industry.
-Squeak is free open-source software and runs on all major platforms inside the OpenSmalltalk VM.
+Squeak is free open source software and runs on all major platforms inside the OpenSmalltalk VM.